Avoid breaking promises and improve customer service with these three steps

 - What issues require an unusual amount of effort to resolve?

-The shuffleboard table retailer received a lot of messages about order deliveries because its website was unclear.
-The online ordering system promised that furniture would ship in one to three weeks, which led customers to believe that their order would arrive in one to three weeks.
+The shuffleboard table retailer received a lot of contacts about order deliveries because its website was unclear.
+The online ordering system promised furniture would ship in one to three weeks, which led customers to believe their order would arrive in one to three weeks.
 In reality, it usually took longer than that.
 This was the information that wasn’t shared with customers on the website:

 - Furniture took up to three weeks to ship from the warehouse